Tominous/InvadedSoup-1/README.md

 A replica of InvadedLand's soup core.

 # Note
 This plugin has been completed!
-If I do not recieve a response from MegaPvP (or luke/hyper) in a few days, I will release this plugin onto spigot and mc-market.

 ### Dependancies:
   - WorldGuard (5.7 or higher)